symfony/symfony-docs/components/validator/resources.rst

 Caching
 -------

-Using many loaders to load metadata from different places is very easy when creating the metadata, but it can easily slow down your application since each file needs to be parsed, validated and converted to a :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadata` instance.
-To solve this problem, you can configure a cacher which will be used to cache the ``ClassMetadata`` after it was loaded.
+Using many loaders to load metadata from different places is convenient, but it can slow down your application because each file needs to be parsed, validated and converted to a :class:`Symfony\\Component\\Validator\\Mapping\\ClassMetadata` instance.
+To solve this problem, you can cache the ``ClassMetadata`` information.

 The Validator component comes with an :class:`Symfony\\Component\\Validator\\Mapping\\Cache\\ApcCache`